Higashi-Nikkawa Station

 Higashi-Nikkawa Station (東新川駅, Higashi-Nikkawa-eki) is a passenger railway station in the city of Kiryū, Gunma, Japan, operated by the private railway operator Jōmō Electric Railway Company.

 Lines

 Higashi-Nikkawa Station is a station on the Jōmō Line, and is located 18.7 kilometers from the terminus of the line at Chūō-Maebashi.

 Station layout

 The station consists of one side platform serving traffic in both directions.
 There is no station building, but only an open-sided weather shelter next to the platform.
 The station is unattended.

-Adjacent stations

 History

 Higashi-Nikkawa Station was opened on October 19, 1993.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 54 passengers daily (boarding passengers only).

 Surrounding area

 Higashi-Nikkawa Station is located in a suburban residential area.